Ulrich of Zell: Later life

 Om 1082 Ulrich was named prior at Peterlingen (now Payerne) in the Diocese of Lausanne.
-He took part in the synod in 1084 that elected Gebhard III, bishop pf Basel.
+He took part in the synod in 1084 that elected Gebhard III, bishop of Basel.
 The following year, due to troubles with Bishop Burchard von Oltingen, a partisan of Henry IV, whom he had accused of breaking celibacy, Ulrich returned again to Cluny, where he acted as adviser to the abbot.
 Around 1072 Lütold of Rümligen granted to Cluny property and estates around Rüeggisberg.
 Ulrich as sent to establish a priory.
 During the construction period he lived in a cave, the "Pfaffenloch".
 Rüeggisberg became the first Cluniac priory in German-speaking lands.
 He then went to Augsburg to reform St. Ulrich's and St. Afra's Abbey.
 The project failed because the population drove Ulrich out of the city.

 Ulrich took over an already existing monastic community, founded before 1072 on the Tuniberg by Hesso of Eichstetten and Rimsingen. sometime between 1077 and 1080 Kloster Tuniberg moved to Grüningen.
 Not finding the locality suitable, he and his monks moved in 1087 to Zell, in the Möhlin valley, where there had previously been a cell of the Abbey of Saint Gall.
 Ulrich's high reputation soon brought him many disciples.
 He enjoyed the good opinion of Bishop Gebhard, whom he probably helped in reforming the monastery of St. Alban.
 In 1090 he established Bollschweil Priory, a Cluniac nunnery at Bolesweiler (now Bollschweil), about a mile from Zell.
 Around 1090, Ulrich went blind, resigned as prior in St. Ulrich, but refused the offer to return to Cluny for the sake of better care.

 He died at Zell, later known as St. Ulrich im Schwarzwald, probably on 10 July 1093.
 He was buried in the cloister, but three years later his body was brought into the church.